Please make a donation to support Minutes Before Six

 By Christian Weaver

 When I say that getting high was my first true love, I´m not just using an expression.
-My earliest memory from age four, is of being dizzy, blurry trees and sky rushing past.
+My earliest memory, when I was only perhaps four, was of a dizzy, blurry feeling of trees and sky rushing past.
 Every three or four seconds I would glimpse my smiling mother as she gave another push to keep the merry-go-round turning.
 It was love at first spin.
 When it was time to leave the park, I started to whirl around in circles to keep the dizzy feeling going.
 I never wanted it to end.

 I spent my teenage years in Crossville, Tennessee, a rural area near the Smokey Mountains.
 My parents were probably upper middle class.
 There were six of us in all living in a five bedroom house on a sixty-four acre farm.
 During most of this period we were homeschooled by my mother.
 Our family was a part of the local homeschooling community, about thirty or forty families that would gather once in a while cook-outs and field trips.
 Apart from these events, we had little fellowship together.

 My parents provided me with a unique childhood, including missionary travels to Guadalajara, Mexico, Uganda and Kenya; Brussels, Belgium, and even Switzerland near the Alps.
 I remember once being bitten by a baby cobra and another time seeing children my age with machine guns and camouflage uniforms, and another hiking through ice caverns made from holes in melting glaciers.
 Looking back on it now, I am shocked by how little I appreciated the experience.
 I was simply too young.